How to Make Requests in English: Tips and Strategies

 Clarity and Specificity

-Be clear and specific about what you are asking for.
-This reduces the likelihood of misunderstandings and ensures the listener knows exactly what is expected.
+Clarity and specificity are two important factors to make your request more effective.
+Therefore, be clear and specific about what you are asking for.
+The reason is that this reduces the likelihood of misunderstandings and ensures that the listener knows exactly what you are expecting or asking about.

 Tone and Body Language

-Your tone of voice and body language play a crucial role in how your request is perceived.
-A friendly, respectful tone can make your request more palatable, while aggressive or impatient body language can have the opposite effect.
+Tone of voice and body language play a crucial role in how you make a request and how it is perceived.
+If you use a friendly, respectful tone in your request, it can make your request more palatable.
+On the other hand, an aggressive or impatient body language can have the opposite effect.

 Offering Choices

-Offering choices can make a request seem less demanding and more accommodating, giving the listener a sense of control over their response.
+Offering choices can make a request seem less demanding and more accommodating.
+In this way, you are giving the listener a sense of control over their response.

 Examples: